Cooking with whole foods to nourish mind, body & spirit

 It’s a weird and wonderful time out here these days.
 Root to Sky Kitchen’s non-judgmental approach to food and nourishment encourages you to connect with your intuition when it comes to nourishing the body, mind and spirit.
 External labels, self-proclaimed gurus, protocols, scientific studies, ancestral practices and systems, and practitioners of all kinds provide tools and modalities that can guide and influence you, but at the core, no one but the ever-evolving you has the answers when it comes to individualized, balanced living in a chaotic age of conflicting information.

-Many have been conditioned to see “health” demarcated as an intimidating and often debilitating ideal outside of themselves, and so Root to Sky Kitchen embraces a conception of “health” not as an end goal or absence of symptoms or situations, but the ability to adapt and transform them in relation to your needs as part of a lifelong process of unfolding; to create health on a spectrum in the here and now, a pathless land without arrival.
+Health is a spectrum in the here and now, a pathless land without arrival.
 It’s easy for our inner signals to be distorted in this world where most of the offerings in the average supermarket aren’t even food (I’ve been there), but it’s possible to create clarity over time and begin to sense what you really need by tuning into your internal cues and keeping an open mind.

 The movement you create is a deep inquiry through restorative, generative action while travelling through toxic environments and often working in places where the energetics are dense.
 Through transforming the situation you find yourself in, extending to the life around you while honouring your true needs as a living practice in an ever-evolving process, boundless health can be created.
 It’s in the way you nourish, the way you forgive, the way you move and play (or rest), and the way you relate to your surrounding ecologies.
-It’s in the way you harness your emotions and connect to your purpose, exceeding the comfortable bounds of the familiar to find a richer and more profound life experience.
+It’s in the way you harness your emotions and connect to your purpose, exceeding the comfortable bounds of the familiar to find a richer and more fulfilling life experience.
 Many aspects of this medicine are completely free and relatively accessible, and by proactively cultivating “radiant health”, or “health beyond danger” based on your unique needs, you may find this to liberate you from your challenges (and not just react to symptoms and circumstances) to cultivate a lifetime of expansiveness and flourishing resilience.